aurbac/aws-react-amplify/docs/adding-api.md

 ## 2. Trying out some mutations and queries

 2.1\.
-Open the AWS AppSync console at https://console.aws.amazon.com/appsync/ and click on **todos-dev** API.
+Open the AWS AppSync console at https://console.aws.amazon.com/appsync/ and click on **todos-prod** API.

 ![Appsync apis](images/appsync-apis.png)